creek-service/creek-json-schema-gradle-plugin/README.md

 *Dependants:* `processResources`

 The `generateJsonSchema` task searches the class and module path for with [`@GeneratesSchema`][2] and write out JSON schemas for them in YAML.
-The generated schemas are added to the `main` resource set, meaning they will be included in any generated jar.
+The generated schema output directory is added to the `main` source set, as an additional resource directories, meaning the schema will be included in any generated jar.

 Types can be annotated both with [Jackson][3] and [JsonSchema][4] annotations, allowing control of the generated schema.